elsantiF/orbis/docs/advanced/low-level-memory.md

 # Low level memory

+> ![WARNING]
+> This is a work in progress, expand this section with more information.

 Orbis will have a way to manipulate memory in a low level like C, but always the best practice is to use the before mentioned methods.

 ```ts